Envirometrix/landmap/README.md

 might get somewhat different models / different betas.
 On the other hand, the final ensemble predictions (map) should visually not differ too much.

 <center><img src="https://github.com/thengl/GeoMLA/blob/master/RF_vs_kriging/results/meuse/Fig_meuse_EML.png" width="650"></center>
-<center>_Figure: Predicted lead content for the Meuse data set.
-Model error is derived as weighted standard deviation from multiple model predictions._</center>
+_Figure: Predicted lead content for the Meuse data set.
+Model error is derived as weighted standard deviation from multiple model predictions._

 Animated predictions by 9 models (3x independently fitted random forest, SVM and Xgboost) looks like this (the coefficients are beta coefficients from the metalearner fit: the higher the coefficient, more important the model for the ensemble merge):

 <center><img src="https://github.com/thengl/GeoMLA/blob/master/RF_vs_kriging/results/meuse/meuse_lead_ensemble.gif" width="400" /></center>
-<center>_Figure: examples of independently generated predictions._</center>
+_Figure: examples of independently generated predictions._

 The predictions shown in the image above incorporate spatial correlation between values,